The Buttafly is simply the best yoga block there is…

 Child's Pose (Balasana)

 Here, a Standard Buttafly is being used to support the forehead in Balasana (Child’s Pose) – much more comfortable than using a rectangular block offering space for the nose.
+To lower the height of the support, lay the Buttafly flat so that you can read the logo, rest your forehead on it’s bridge and with your nose resting in the indent.

 Are you an allied health professional or a teacher of yoga or meditation?